This review compiles all the information you need to know about the GE Water Softener and Filter In One.

 You can use the custom select blending valve to choose how soft you want your water based on your water hardness in GPG.

 1-Year Entire Appliance Warranty

 This water softener comes is backed by a limited 1-year warranty for entire the appliance, a limited 10-year warranty for the tank, and a limited 3-year warranty for the electronic monitor.
 There’s no warranty for the filter media.

-We determine the performance capabilities of all water softeners we test by their softening efficiency and effectiveness, their regeneration time, their flow rate, and any standout features that have performance benefits.
+We determine the performance capabilities of all water softeners we investigate by their softening efficiency and effectiveness, their regeneration time, their flow rate, and any standout features that have performance benefits.

 The GE Water Softener and Filter In One offers a good performance for a $900 water softener.
 The system has an impressive maximum hardness removal of 120 grains per gallon – much more hardness than your water is likely to contain.
 The unit also offers up to 3 PPM of clear water iron removal, and is NSF certified for its softening performance.

-We noticed that our water-using appliances and fixtures had significantly less limescale within a week of installing the GE Water Softener and Filter In One.
-Flow rate remained steady after installing the unit, and we didn’t notice a drop in pressure in our showers or faucets.
+Water-using appliances and fixtures should have significantly less limescale within a week of installing the GE Water Softener and Filter In One.
 This GE 31,100-grain water softener has a service flow of 8 GPM, which should be fine for most households (if you have a family of four or more, you may notice a small pressure drop during peak usage times).

 As for efficiency, the GE Water Softener and Filter In One ticks the boxes.
 The system tackles 4,230 grains of hardness per pound of salt, helping you to get more out of every salt top-up.
 The Salt Saver feature helps to further reduce salt consumption.

 You pay extra for the additional performance feature of this system: the carbon filtration media.
 This media is designed to reduce chlorine odor and taste, using adsorption to grab onto chlorine particles and pull them out of water.